OUR FOCUS

 fredleudke.png

-Fred Luedke
+Frederick Luedke

 Chairperson

-Fred is a former Board of Alderman for the City of Waterbury, and President of Neoperl – a
+Fred is a former Board of Alderman for the City of Waterbury, and former President of Neoperl – a

 manufacturer/distributor for the faucet and water industry.